 It’s a medical condition

 Hamsters get colds — sometimes lots of them.
 Examine his physical symptoms aside from the shaking to check for the sniffles.
 Seriously, he might sneeze and cough and get a runny nose just like you would.
 While hamster sniffles are a bit cute, the little guys can actually die from colds or other infections.
 Don’t just check his sweet face, though; you also want to monitor his backside and spot diarrhea or other stomach problems quickly (especially wet tail, which kills hamsters in less than 48 hours).
 The shaking could stem from diabetes, nervous system disorders, or stroke.
-Pay close attention to all the symptoms as a whole to narrow down the underlying worry.
+Pay close attention to all the symptoms as a whole to narrow it down.

 Again, we do suggest seeking out an expert here.
 Especially if you can’t quite find the definitive origin of his shakes.
 Sadly, sometimes shaking, particularly when combined with lethargy, can indicate that his life has come to an end.
 In addition, many pet rodents will begin to hide more as they wind down.
-Give him a checkup on your own and try to spot obvious issues like skin problems or weight loss that might indicate his time is up.
+Give him a checkup on your own and try to spot glaring issues like skin problems or weight loss that might tell you his time is up.
 And remember that hamsters live only a few years — if yours is pushing 4, it’s more likely to be serious.

 Anytime you discover a shaking hamster, you should go through a process of elimination and start with the simple explanations first.
 But before you freak out, it could be nothing at all.
 Don’t mistake excited quivers for true scary shakes.
 If you just got your pet and he seems jumpy, that may be totally normal.
-Once you get used to each other, you’ll know what his normal is.
+Once you get used to each other, you’ll know what his baseline is.
 When your hamster can’t stop trembling, that’s when you should investigate and get to the root of the problem, hopefully with the help of an animal doc.

 - Is my rabbit pregnant?
 5 telltale signs you should know